 Food terminology can be confusing, especially when it comes to various cuts of meat.

-For example, pork butt, Boston butt, and pork shoulder are all the same cut of meat.
+For example, pork butt and Boston butt are the same cut of meat.
+Despite the name, this cut is actually taken from the upper portion of the shoulder.
 Steaks often go by several different names as well.
 And then you have ham, which is a cured pork product with two classifications: shank or butt ham.

 Is one of these cuts better than the other?
 The answer depends on the occasion, as well as a number of other factors.
 Let’s take a look.

 Shank ham comes from the lower portion of the leg, while the butt end is found just above it.
 While the shank is more visually appealing and easier to carve, the meat can be on the fatty side.
 Butt ham is leaner, but it isn’t as flavorful as the meat from the shank portion.

 A Word about Fresh Pork vs Ham

 Before we begin, we should clarify that shank and butt are terms used to refer to fresh pork and not just ham.

 When you hear these terms in reference to fresh pork meat, the shank refers to the lower portion of the front leg, while the butt is technically the shoulder of the animal.